-Every month we feature some of our Everything Marketplaces community members to help highlight their story, marketplace journey, and share more about what's ahead.
+Every month we feature members from the Everything Marketplaces community to help highlight their story, marketplace journey, and share more about what's ahead.
 In this member feature we highlight Chen Li, Founder & CEO of Palmstreet.
 Palmstreet is a live shopping app for plants, which recently crossed 500,000+ orders and is quickly scaling as a marketplace.

 I was part of the first batch of iOS developers and created a few popular apps while working on my PhD.
 I dropped out and moved to the Bay Area, where I worked at Apple, Instagram, and then Firework (a TikTok competitor in 2018).
 I found that I really loved building products that connect people.
 This and my plant hobby are what led me to starting Palmstreet (originally named Plant Story).
 The idea was originally a plant identification app, but we pivoted to a live shopping app.
 We realized there was a need for a new format with commerce and community engagement with not just identifying rare plants, but buying them.